DouniaBK/earth-hammam/TESTING.md

 ### The features tested with automated unit testing are:
 **Database object creation:**
-- Booking:
+- Booking: Testing of the booking functionality was done, as it contains the creation of all relevant models and functionalities for shop operation.
+In addition to the actual booking of appointments, this includes the creation of user profiles, shop items as well as orders in the database.
-Middleware: Calendar date and session processing functions, which are vital for the correct visualization of the calendar
+Middleware: Calendar date and session processing functions, which are vital for the correct visualization of the booking calendar.

+The results are as follow:

 ![Automated Testing Result ](static/images/automated-testing.jpg)